ropable/foundation_postgres/performance_tuning.md

 tablespaces can be used to create indexes on separate drives.

-The file system makes a difference, a journaling file system is not required for the trans log.
-Multiple options for Linux:
+The file system makes a difference, a journaling file system is not required for the transaction log.
+Multiple options exist for Linux:

 * EXT2 with sync enabled
 * EXT3 with write-back